cloudflare/cloudflare-docs/content/load-balancing/_partials/_monitor-settings-advanced.md

 *   **Configure Request Header(s)**:
     *   Useful if your servers are expecting specific incoming headers.
 *   **Header**:
-    *   The HTTP request headers to send in the health monitors.
+    *   The HTTP request headers to send in the health monitor.
 It is recommended that you set a Host header by default.
 The User-Agent header cannot be overridden.
 This parameter is only valid for HTTP and HTTPS monitors.